-For our second episode of the QBIN podcast, I discussed with this year’s recipient of the Rising Star in Bio-imaging in Quebec Award, Doctor Matthieu Pelletier-Galarneau.
+For our second episode of the QBIN podcast (in French), I discussed with this year’s recipient of the Rising Star in Bio-imaging in Quebec Award, Doctor Matthieu Pelletier-Galarneau.
 We talked about Doctor Pelletier-Galarneau’s career and his mentors along the way.
 We continued with a discussion on important themes in academia, such as failing and the future challenges of science.
 Finally, we ended by exploring unique and fun characteristics of Doctor Pelletier-Galarneau, and tips to promote cardiovascular health.

 If you wish to learn more about lifestyle factors that are beneficial for a good cardiovascular health Doctor Pelletier-Galarneau recommends Doctor Martin Juneau’s book: Un cœur pour la vie : prévention cardiovasculaire globale.

 If you are a scientist and you enjoyed this format do not hesitate to contact me to be part of the future episodes of the QBIN podcast.
 Please contact me at this email: firstname.lastname@example.org